-Best Raspberry Pi Projects: The tastiest Raspberry Pi 3 and Pi Zero projects to try baking today.
-From beginner builds to more advanced Pi projects, all the ideas you need are right here.
+Best Raspberry Pi Projects for July 2017: The tastiest Raspberry Pi 3 and Pi Zero projects to try baking today.
+From beginner builds to more advanced Pi uses, all the ideas you need are right here.

-From fun starter projects to intermediate builds you can work up to, I've corralled 10 of my favourite Raspberry Pi 3 and Raspberry Pi Zero projects.
+From fun starter projects to intermediate builds you can work up to, here are 15 of our absolute favourite Raspberry Pi 3 and Raspberry Pi Zero projects.

-First, though, a quick rundown of what's featured here.
-In my guide, I'll highlight the easiest ways to use a Raspberry Pi to build:
+First, though, a quick rundown of what’s featured here.
+In this guide, we’ll highlight the easiest ways to use a Raspberry Pi to build:

 - An electric skateboard